medialab/minet/docs/cli.md

 Command that can be used to destroy a corpus entirely.

 positional arguments:
   url                         Url of the Hyphe API. corpus                      Id of the corpus.

 optional arguments:
   -h, --help                  show this help message and exit --rcfile RCFILE             Custom path to a minet configuration file.
   --password PASSWORD         The corpus's password if required.
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the results will be printed to stdout.

 examples: